Xceptance/xlt-documentation/content/en/about-xlt/_index.md

 XLT is powered by Java and hence it runs almost everywhere.
 Java also enables you to program your scripts rather than just configuring them.
 That gives you the power of a full programming language at your disposal and of course, you can use almost any Java library as part of XLT.

-Make sure you read about the [history](history) of XLT. {{< TODO comment="Short summary or at least why should anyone want to read about the history... seems like a topic you only read about if you have too much time" / >}}

-The documentation section "About XLT - In a Nutshell" gives you a big picture introduction.
-It talks about features and functionalities as well as points you to the how-tos and manual entries that deal with them in detail.
+This section of the documentation will give you a big picture introduction.
+It talks about features and functionalities as well as points you to how-tos and section in the manual for further details.

-In contrast, the manuals for [load testing]({{< relref "load-testing" >}}) and [test automation]({{< relref "test-automation" >}}) might refer back to this nutshell section to explain higher level concepts and terminology.